continuouspipe/kube-status/README.md

 # Kubernetes Status

 This application allows to get the status of a Kubernetes cluster through a simple API endpoint, and brings a user interface with it.
+It will gives you both a real-time and an historical view of the status of your cluster.

 ## User interface